nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 aggregate or an enduring object will be applied immediately to its current state.

 Because of the multi-tagging, such events will also be selected and applied whenever one of the enduring objects is subsequently reconstructed.
-That is why the :class:`~examples.coursebookingdcbrefactored.application.Student` and :class:`~examples.coursebookingdcbrefactored.application.Course` have non-command "underscore" methods to register how such cross-cutting events will be projected into their current state.
+That is why :class:`~examples.coursebookingdcbrefactored.application.Student` and :class:`~examples.coursebookingdcbrefactored.application.Course` have non-command "underscore" methods to register how such cross-cutting events will be projected into their current state.